BET on Independence: The Max BET Procedure and Its Properties

-} For large $d_1$ and $d_2$, we have the following: \begin{enumerate} \item For any $\epsilon>0$, the Max BET with size $\alpha$ needs $n=O(2^{(d_1+d_2)/2}/\delta^2)$ samples to have power $1-\epsilon.$ \item Let $\cT_\alpha$ be the collection of all measurable size-$\alpha$ tests: $\cT_\alpha=\{T_\alpha: \Pb_{0,d_1,d_2}(T_\alpha=1)\le \alpha\}$.
-If $n=o(2^{(d_1+d_2)/2}/\delta^2),$ then there $\exists 0<\epsilon'<1-\alpha$ such that { } \end{enumerate} \end{theorem} The magnitude of the minimal sample size requirement has been carefully studied in statistics, information theory and machine learning.
+The magnitude of the minimal sample size requirement has been carefully studied in statistics, information theory and machine learning.
 It describes the minimal number of samples to uniformly detect certain departure from the independence and in turn indicates the uniform power of the test.
 Part 1 of Theorem~\ref{thm: optimality} states that such a requirement for Max BET is $O(2^{(d_1+d_2)/2}/\delta^2)$, which matches the optimal rate in \cite{paninski2008coincidence,acharya2015optimal}.
 Moreover, part 2 of Theorem~\ref{thm: optimality} asserts that if the sample size grows at any smaller rate, then for any test, there exist alternatives such that the power of this test is strictly bounded away from 1.
 In this sense, the Max BET is minimax in the sample size requirement.

 Note that the consistency of $\chi^2$ tests is shown in \cite{agresti2011categorical,fienberg2007analysis} to require $n>2^{d_1+d_2}.$ This requirement is much higher than the magnitude $O(2^{(d_1+d_2)/2}/\delta^2)$ in Theorem~\ref{thm: optimality} and indicates that the power of $\chi^2$ test can be much less than that of the Max BET.
 One intuitive explanation of this fact is that $\chi^2$ tests rely on good estimates of each cell probability in the table, while in the Max BET $S_{(\ba \bb)}$'s are based on grouped cells to utilize all $n$ observations.